 The indictment charges Gautam Adani and the others with duping investors by securing a huge solar energy project via bribing Indian officials

-Adani Green Energy has decided to suspend its plan to raise funds via US dollar-denominated bonds after he was indicted in the US for a multibillion-dollar bribery and fraud scheme, according to reports.
+Adani Green Energy has decided to suspend its plan to raise funds via U.S. dollar-denominated bonds after he was indicted in the US for a multibillion-dollar bribery and fraud scheme, according to reports.

 This came as dollar bond prices for Adani companies tumbled in early Asia trade following the indictment.
-The prices for Adani Port and Special Economic Zone debt maturing in August 2027 fell more than five cents on the dollar, while Adani Electricity Mumbai debt maturing in February 2030 fell nearly eight cents.
-The dollar bonds issued by
+The prices for Adani Port and Special Economic Zone debt maturing in August 2027 fell more than

 The indictment

-The biggest falls since the release of last year's Hindenburg Research report comes as Adani Group chairman Gautam Adani and seven other executives of his firm have been indicted by the US in a multibillion-dollar bribery and fraud scheme.
+The biggest falls since the release of last year's Hindenburg Research report comes as Adani Group chairman Gautham Adani and seven other executives of his firm have been indicted by the US in a multibillion-dollar bribery and fraud scheme.

 The indictment unsealed on Wednesday in the United States District Court in the Eastern District of New York charges Adani and the others with duping investors by securing a huge solar energy project by bribing Indian officials.